revolunet/cordova-download-plugin/README.md

  - multiple concurrent downloads
- - progress callback for download and unzip
+ - progress callbacks for downloads and unzip operations
- - auto detect ZIP files, unzip them and delete original zip
+ - auto detect ZIP files, unzip then delete original zip
+ - files are extracted in the `NSDocumentDirectory`of the application but you can override
  - iOS only at the moment

 Proudly made by the [revolunet team][2]